jag20/HubCCD/README.md

 # Usage
 Usage of particular functions is defined in the code.
-A sample excution script 'run.py' demonstrates how to run AttCCD on the 10-site 1D Hubbard Hamiltonian at half-filling with periodic boundary conditions.
+A couple of sample scripts are included in ./tests

 # Contributors
 John Gomez, Rice University